daxapps/CrawfordAddictionTreatmentLLC/README.md

 ## Contributing

 1. Fork it!
-2. Install pods: `pod install`
-3. Create your feature branch: `git checkout -b my-new-feature`
+2. Create your feature branch: `git checkout -b my-new-feature`
-4. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your changes: `git commit -am 'Add some feature'`
-5. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch: `git push origin my-new-feature`
-6. Submit a pull request :D
+5. Submit a pull request :D

 ## License